seanh/PyBlosxom-tumblelog/README.markdown

     </div>

-as you can see, the template file references the same keys that were used in the entry file ('date', 'title' and 'comment').
+as you can see, the template file references the same keys that were used in the entry file (url, title and comment).
 You can make up whatever keys you want and use them in your posts and templates, but it's up to you to ensure that your YAML entry files contain the same keys as used in their corresponding templates.
 You can